 Listen and acknowledge

-Children and young people may respond to stress in different ways but may feel less anxious if they are able to express and communicate their feelings in a safe and supportive environment.
+Children and young people may respond to stress and change in different ways but may feel less anxious if they are able to express and communicate their feelings in a safe and supportive environment.
 You can:

 - Look out for any changes in their behaviour (e.g. bed wetting, tantrums, nightmares, acting out, fighting) negative emotions (e.g. sadness, anger, anxiety) or thinking (e.g. trouble concentrating) or physical symptoms (e.g. stomach aches)